← Back to all posts

 2Visa application formTasheer/onlineComplete before appointment

-3Biometric passport photos (2x)Photo studio35x45mm, recent
+3Biometric passport photos (2x) (×family)Photo studio35x45mm, recent

-4Invitation letter with Visa & Border numberSaudi UniversityCore document
+4Invitation letter with Visa & Border numberSaudi UniversityCore document — issued per applicant

-5Mosadaqa verified certificatemosadaqa.saPhD verification — start early
+5Mosadaqa verified certificatemosadaqa.saAll degrees — start immediately

-7Medical certificateHausArzt + GesundheitsamtNotarized + Apostilled
+7Medical certificate (×family)HausArzt + GesundheitsamtNotarized + Apostilled for each adult

 9PhD certificate (certified copy)University + NotarNotarized + Apostilled

-Bring both originals and photocopies of everything.
+Bring originals and photocopies of everything.
+For family members, prepare a separate folder per person.

 11 The Tasheer Appointment